 However, if you’re strapped for time, this is the perfect article for you.

 We will boil the NDIS practice standards down to small bites to make them not only easy to understand, but also relevant to the day-to -day operations of your NDIS business.

-How Practice Standards Affect NDIS Providers
+How NDIS Practice Standards Affect NDIS Providers

 The Standards set out all of the key responsibilities for providers, and specifically what quality indicators auditors will be on the lookout for when they inspect your NDIS business.

-Practice standards stipulate the way your business should interact with people with a disability.
+NDIS practice standards stipulate the way your business should interact with people with a disability.
 Your NDIS business should always treat NDIS participants with the utmost respect by:

 - Providing individualized supports

 - Allowing free and informed choice

 The Code of Conduct forms the basis that all providers must abide by, with NDIS practice standards building on top of its foundational values as legally-binding regulations.